Why do barn owls need protecting?

 With its heart-shaped face and ghostly-white appearance, the barn owl is one of our most distinctive and well-loved countryside birds.
 If you’ve been lucky enough to see one, it’s a sight you’ll never forget.

-Unfortunately, the future of this iconic creature is in peril, with less than 30 to 50 breeding pairs estimated to be left in Northern Ireland.
-Extreme weather conditions, loss of suitable foraging and nesting habitat, combined with the build-up of toxins from consuming poisoned prey have all taken their toll.
+Unfortunately, the future of this iconic creature is in peril, with fewer than 30 breeding pairs estimated to be left in Northern Ireland.
+Loss of suitable foraging and nesting habitat, extreme weather conditions, combined with the build-up of toxins from consuming poisoned prey have all taken their toll.
 Without urgent help, barns owls could be lost forever.

 How is Ulster Wildlife helping?

-Although funding for our barn owl conservation project ended in 2016, we are still committed to helping the barn owl thrive.
-This is only made possible thanks to support from our members and donors, and our passionate volunteer barn owl fieldworkers who are at the forefront of efforts to save this species.
+Ulster Wildlife has been working on barn owl conservation in Northern Ireland for 10 years.
+Although our 'Be There for Barn Owls' project ended in 2016, we still receive funding from Northern Ireland Environment Agency to continue this vital work.
+We are committed to helping barn owls thrive and this is only made possible with funding and support from our members and donors; and of course our passionate volunteers who at the forefront of efforts to save this species.